 It is always intriguing to know how certain places found their name.
-Sometimes the position and the geography play a strong role, whilst the surname of a resident can also lend their name to a place, such as Ching’s Alley or Page’s Cross (Tesco) which it’s believed derived its name from a certain 14th century gentleman, Henry Page.
-Some place’s began their life known as something completely different to what they have become known as today.
-Angel Hill for instance was once known as Sibardiswyll Hill and it is due to the choristers of St. Mary’s that is no longer known by that name.
+Sometimes the position and the geography play a strong role, whilst the surname of a resident can also lend their name to a place, such as Ching’s Alley or Page’s Cross (Tesco) which it’s believed derived its name from a certain 14th-century gentleman, Henry Page.
+Some places began their life known as something completely different to what they have become known as today.
+Angel Hill, for instance, was once known as Sibardiswyll Hill and it is due to the choristers of St. Mary’s that it is no longer known by that name.
 A visiting Bishop who had fallen asleep in his carriage was awoken as he came up the steep hill by the heavenly singing of the choir who had formed to greet him, and exclaimed in his sedentary state that ‘it was as if he could hear the sound of angels as he ascended to heaven’.
 From that moment on Sibardiswyll Hill was known as Angel Hill!
-That’s not to say that the name of Sibardiswyll has disappeared completely as it still lives on today in it’s alloyed version as Cypress Well (The poet, Charles Causley, being the famous resident at No. 1, Cypress Well).
+That’s not to say that the name of Sibardiswyll has disappeared completely as it still lives on today in it’s alloyed version as Cypress Well (The poet, Charles Causley, being the famous resident at No. 2, Cypress Well).

-Other places have derived their name from fondly remembered businesses or people, Treleaven’s Corner possibly being one of most popular and this adopt’s it’s name from the much loved outfitters that dawned on the corner of Broad Street as it passes into Southgate Street for over a century until its closure in the 1980’s.
+Other places have derived their name from fondly remembered businesses or people, Treleaven’s Corner possibly being one of most popular and this adopts its name from the much-loved outfitters that dawned on the corner of Broad Street as it passes into Southgate Street for over a century until its closure in the 1980s.
 Interestingly this corner was also known as Sandercock’s Corner due to the presence for several decades of the traffic Warden Tommy Sandercock (below left) who stood guardian of the traffic as it passed through the Southgate.
-Most of the younger generation will know this now as the Halifax Corner after the bank that now sits in the building that was once Treleavens.
+Most of the younger generation will know this now as the Halifax Corner after the bank that now sits in the building that was once Treleaven’s.